 - According to the Social Security Administration, the average life expectancy of a 65-year-old man is 84.3 years and the average life expectancy of a 65-year-old woman is 86.6 years.
 How long do you need your assets to last?
 If you think you may have a good long life ahead of you, it's important to plan for it.
 For example, are you considering a pension as one of the assets you're dividing?
 The lifetime income could be a critical component of your financial plan.
 Alternatively, your medical history may lead you to believe that the pension may be significantly more valuable to your soon-to-be-ex.

-Divide the assets in a divorce in a way that aligns with your financial goals
+Split the assets in your divorce in a way that aligns with your financial goals

 There is no one "right way" to split assets in divorce.
 The key is to start by thinking about your overall financial goals.
 From there you can identify what you want and what you will need moving forward and go from there.